 Meanwhile, here are a few more terms you might come across…

 An increasingly popular style of wedding video, this is a highly edited version of your wedding video which lasts between 15 and 50 minutes.
 The filming style can be similar to either the Journalistic or Cinematic videos, although this format tends to lend itself better to Cinematic videos as there usually isn’t time to include the ceremony or speeches in full, as would usually be the case in a Journalistic video.

-Some videographers who offer the Short Form wedding video may also provide a full length version of the ceremony as a separate feature on the DVD.
+Some videographers who offer a Short Form wedding video may also provide a full length version of the ceremony as a separate feature on the DVD.

-The antithesis of the Short Form, this is the old style of wedding video of the kind you might expect if you asked a friend to video your wedding (although hopefully with better camerawork if you're hiring a professional!).
-Filmed from start to finish and with minimal editing if any at all, the Traditional wedding video often lasts 2 to 3 hours.
+The antithesis of the Short Form, this is the old style of wedding video of the kind you might expect if you asked a friend to video your wedding (although hopefully with better camerawork if you’re hiring a professional!).
+Filmed from start to finish and with minimal editing if any at all, the Traditional wedding video often lasts two to three hours.

-Finally, we come to the music video style which has come to be known by many as 'Marryoke'.
-This is where the couple, the wedding party or even everyone attending the wedding mime to a favourite or appropriate song (Lou Reed's ‘A Perfect Day’ is a popular choice) at various points throughout the day and this is then edited into a music video.
+Finally, we come to the music video style known as ‘Marryoke’.
+This is where the couple, the wedding party or even everyone attending the wedding mime to a favourite or appropriate song (Lou Reed’s ‘A Perfect Day’ is a popular choice) at various points throughout the day, and this is then edited into a music video.

-Marryoke videos can be absolutely hilarious to film and to watch, but due to the amount of filming required they can seem to take over some sections of the day, and this style involves by far the most interaction and direction by the videographer.
-There are companies who offer this alongside a regular wedding video, while others produce only the Marryoke video.
-If you're looking to remember your day as it happened, this probably isn't the option to choose!
+Marryoke videos can be absolutely hilarious to film and to watch, but due to the amount of filming required they can seem to take over some sections of the day.
+This style also involves by far the most interaction and direction by the videographer.
+There are companies who offer this as an optional extra alongside a regular wedding video, while others produce only the Marryoke video.
+If you’re looking to remember your day as it happened, this probably isn’t the option to choose!